hackerb9/vt340test/regis/faketextcolor.md

 colormap.
 No matter what color the colormap entry is changed to, all text will change simultaneously since it all points to the same place.

-But, it is possible to color pixels already on the screen, including text, by selectively erasing the bitplane using the ReGIS `W(F())` operator.
+However, it _is_ possible to modify the value of pixels on the screen by selectively erasing the bitplane using the ReGIS `W(F())` operator.